 Beer before liquor, never sicker!

-Return to the Home Health Remedies from Home Remedies for Hangovers
+Return to the Old Home Remedies Main Page

 This may or may not be your cup of tea, but alternating water with alcohol is pretty much the best hangover cure.
 Also try to drink slowly throughout the evening.
 It will take less of a toll on your body and, mixed with regular cups of water, will make morning come merrily.